Nguyen-Hoang-Thuan-OU/kiem-thu-phan-mem/bai-tap/bai-tap-nhom/README.md

 ---

 ### You will find in this folder/directory the following stuff:
-- Test Cases using Black-box Testing technique.
+- Test Cases using Black-box Testing techniques.
 - Test Scripts using Selenium IDE and WebDriver.
 - Test Reports using Software Test Documentation (STD) template IEEE 829/IEEE 29119.